Kautzi/UdemyC_Exercises/10_Structs/Vehicles/Exercise.md

   - vehicles on left lane array [2 entries in total]
   - vehicles on center lane array [2 entries in total]
   - vehicles on right lane array [2 entries in total]
-  - Create a define for the array length of these vehicle on lanes
+  - Create a define for the array length from above

+Note:

+The logic of these arrays is:

+- Index 0: Vehicle is in the front of the ego vehicle (distance > 0 at the start)
+- Index 1: Vehicle is in the back (rear) of the ego vehicle (distance < 0 at the start)

 Implement the following functions